GRACE-MoE: Grouping and Replication with Locality-Aware Routing for Efficient Distributed MoE Inference: Introduction

 \section{Introduction}

-Large language models (LLMs) built on the Transformer architecture~\citep{vaswani2017attention} demonstrate substantial performance gains as the number of parameters increases~\citep{brown2020language}.
-However, scaling dense models by simply enlarging parameter counts incurs prohibitive computation and memory costs~\citep{kaplan2020scaling, clark2022unified}.
-The Sparse Mixture-of-Experts (SMoE) architecture mitigates this by partitioning parameters into experts and activating only a small subset per token, thereby enabling “large-parameter but small-computation” scaling~\citep{shazeer2017outrageously}.
-Recent SMoE systems, such as GShard~\citep{lepikhin2020gshard} and Switch Transformer~\citep{fedus2022switch}, have already reached trillion-parameter scales, underscoring this potential.
+Large language models (LLMs) built on the Transformer architecture~\cite{vaswani2017attention} demonstrate substantial performance gains as parameter counts increase~\cite{brown2020language}, but scaling dense models by simply enlarging parameters incurs prohibitive computation and memory costs~\cite{kaplan2020scaling, clark2022unified}.
+The Sparse Mixture-of-Experts (SMoE) architecture mitigates this by partitioning parameters into experts and activating only a small subset per token, thereby enabling “large-parameter but small-computation” scaling~\cite{shazeer2017outrageously}.
+Recent SMoE systems, such as GShard~\cite{lepikhin2021gshard} and Switch Transformer~\cite{fedus2022switch}, have reached trillion-parameter scales, underscoring this potential.

-Unfortunately, the massive parameter scale of SMoE exceeds the memory and computation capacity of a single device\footnote{In this paper, a device refers to an individual computing unit (i.e., a GPU), a node refers to a server that contains multiple GPUs, and cross-device communication covers both intra-node and inter-node cases.}, necessitating distributed deployment with expert parallelism, which is often combined with data parallelism~\citep{lepikhin2020gshard, zhai2023smartmoe}.
+Unfortunately, the massive parameter scale of SMoE exceeds the memory and computation capacity of a single device (i.e., a GPU), necessitating distributed deployment with expert parallelism, combined with data parallelism~\cite{lepikhin2021gshard, zhai2023smartmoe}.
 In this setting, experts within each MoE layer are partitioned across GPUs and coordinated through All-to-All communication.
-This design introduces two critical bottlenecks for inference: communication overhead and computational load\hyperref[fn:load]{\footnotemark[\getrefnumber{fn:load}]} imbalance.
+This design introduces two critical bottlenecks for inference: communication overhead and computational load\footnote{ Computational load refers to the number of tokens assigned to an expert, or the total over a group or GPU.} imbalance.